arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ### Ethernet Connection on Opta™

+To explain how the hardware configuration is set up

 IMAGE SHAREHOLDER - ETHERNET CONNECTION

 ### Workspace Pre-Configuration

-TBD
+Following bulletpoints are **sub-sections of the workspace pre-configuration**.

-- TCP server and client simultaneous operation (Configuration details)
+- TCP server and client simultaneous operation (Configuration details) - To briefly explain how the PLC IDE handles the configuration and clarify such confusions that may arise
-- IP address configuration related details (DHCP address or manual configuration)
+- IP address configuration related details (DHCP address or manual configuration) - This is to explaing how to setup for both approaches when configurating to use Modbus TCP on PLC IDE.
+This is to help clarify the user the difference found between two approaches and why is it important.

+Following are additional sub-sections to explain how set up for Modbus TCP communication with Opta and other devices when using PLC IDE.
-- Node configurations
+- Node configurations (TENTATIVE)
-- Modbus Custom editor (As a reference)
+- Modbus Custom editor (TENTATIVE)

 ### Project Overview

+***EXAMPLE/PROJECT SECTION IS INTENDED TO SHOWCASE A SIMPLE METHOD TO VERIFY THE MODBUS TCP IS CORRECTLY IMPLEMENTED BETWEEN 2 OPTAS USING PLC IDE.
+(TENTATIVE)***
+- Use `cnt` variable to pass this active variable over Modbus TCP triggered by a simple Modbus Function request.
+(CURRENT EXAMPLE IDEA)
+- Maybe use STATUS LEDs as part of the example for visual indication..?

 #### Modbus TCP Client (Master)

-TBD

 WILL EXPLAIN HOW TO SET AND USE MODBUS TCP MASTER (CLLIENT) OPTION FOR OPTA

 #### Modbus TCP Server (Slave)

-TBD

 WILL EXPLAIN HOW TO SET AND USE MODBUS TCP SLAVE (SERVER) OPTION FOR OPTA

-### Testing the Modbus TCP
+### Testing the Modbus TCP on Opta (PLC IDE)

 IMAGE SHAREHOLDER - MODBUS TCP TEST